akeneo/pim-community-dev/UPGRADE.md

 This change lead us to move all the classes of the PIM (`sed` commands are provided in the section _Migrate your custom code_ of this upgrade guide).
 It has also a small impact on the configuration files as described in the section *Migrate your standard project*.

-If you want to know more about this topic, you can read the [blog posts](#) we have written.
+If you want to know more about this topic, you can read the [blog post](https://medium.com/akeneo-labs/akeneo-pim-3-0-lets-tidy-up-a91d986bf5bb) we have written.
 You can also refer to [the definitions of each of those new folders](https://github.com/akeneo/pim-community-dev/blob/master/internal_doc/ARCHITECTURE.md#you-said-bounded-contexts).

-TODO: link to blog post
+TODO: link to the second blog post

 ## Migrate your standard project